 (1.0 Art may be substituted with a Personal Pathway Credit)

 |* Personal Pathway Requirements are related courses that lead to a specific post high school career or educational outcome chosen by the student, based on the student's interest and High School and Beyond Plan, that may include Career and Technical Education, and are intended to provide a focus for the student's learning.|

-Social Studies Requirement: This shall consist of the following mandatory courses: World History (2.0 credit), Civics (.5 credit) and U.S. History (1.0 credit).
+This shall consist of the following mandatory courses: World History (1.0 credit), Civics (.5 credit) and U.S. History (1.0 credit).
+Liberty HS requires an additional .5 credit of World History.
 The State of Washington also requires that students take a Washington State History and Government course.
 This requirement is satisfied in 7th grade in the Issaquah School District.
-Liberty HS requires an additional .5 elective credit during senior year.

-Technology Requirement: The Issaquah School District requires that all students successfully complete an approved technology course in high school/ middle school or pass the technology proficiency test.
+The Issaquah School District requires that all students meet technology proficiency.
+This is accomplished by successfully completing an approved technology course in high school/ middle school or passing the technology proficiency test.
 Information on the test can be found on the School District website.
 Successful passage of the technology proficiency test does not result in earning credit.